(reading time: 1 hour, 25 minutes)

 “I… we… just thought you might want the papers with you,” the woman sniveled.
 She held the book out and closed her eyes as if she expected her arms to be bitten off at the elbow.
 Whelm snatched the book away.

 “Get out!”
 The acolight disappeared.
-The moment she was gone Whelm grabbed the mirror’s frame and pulled it over; that way anyone else trying to interrupt her would just get a mouthful of reflected glass.
+The moment she was gone Whelm grabbed the mirror’s frame and bent it over; that way anyone else trying to interrupt her would just get a mouthful of reflected glass.
 “They’re so stupid!
 Can’t even follow a simple order unless I scream it!
 Why do I even want to go back, if everyone out there is as mindless as those in here!”
 She looked down, only now realizing she was holding the book.

 A reflected copy might’ve been too fuzzy to be legible, depending on its text size, so Pearlen knew it was a true copy.
 That, and the smoky smell that made it all the way to her.
 Whelm’s hands of light were scorching the covers.
 The vision let the book fall open to a random page.
 She read as she paced.